 Currently, l am steering a research project in South Africa with partners from University of Pretoria and private and public partner.
 We focus on collaborative, locally-anchored Green Infrastructure and Nature-based Solutions as a strategy to address great challenges surrounding biodiversity, inequity, water and waste in green spaces of deprived urban areas.
 The project includes co-development and onsite testing of landscape designs and ecological restoration with and in local communities.

-In parallel, I am part of the SustainScapes research center, where I coordinating the LandSkab project, in which we will assess user perceptions through co-created landscape visualizations (maps, models and physical installations).
+In parallel, I am part of the SustainScapes research center and the Biodiverse Cities partnership, where I supervise a PhD project, in which we will assess user perceptions through co-created landscape visualizations (maps, models and physical installations) in Vilhelmsborg, Aarhus, in close collaboration with Aarhus Municipality.

-Tightly connected to my research, I see teaching as a privilege and passion, and an opportunity to integrate mutual learning with student-driven studies (see Pasgaard 2017).
+Tightly connected to my research, I coordinate and teach a course in Global Change Biology.
+I see teaching as a privilege and passion, and an opportunity to integrate mutual learning with student-driven studies (see Pasgaard 2017).

 See further detail on this profile page or do not hesitate to reach out for more information.